 Today is our last full day of the birding trip to the Canary islands.
 We will visit the North of the island where we are likely to encounter charming Barbary Ground Squirrels which move among the rocks always alert to any sign of danger.

 Later we will move to the plains near Tindaya where a range of desert birds include Cream-coloured Courser, Stone-curlew, Barbary Partridge, Spanish Sparrow and Trumpeter Finch.
 The rest of the day will be spend visiting freshwater reservoirs which act as a magnet for birds in this arid habitat, both resident and vagrant.
-Some birds we might see include Kentish and Little Ringed Plovers, Night Heron, Sardinian Warbler, Fuerteventura Stonechat, Ruddy Shelduck, Marbled Duck, Little Egret and Plain Swift.
+Some birds we might see include Kentish and Little Ringed Plovers, Night Heron, Sardinian Warbler, Ruddy Shelduck, Marbled Duck, Little Egret, Plain Swift and the recent African coloniser, the Laughing dove.
 In addition, we might see a variety of waders and migrants in suitable weather conditions.

 A final early morning opportunity to enjoy the birds around the coast of Fuerteventura before boarding the plane.